$DK/D\pi$ scattering and an exotic virtual bound state at the $SU(3)$ flavour symmetric point from lattice QCD: Methodology

 Once the finite-volume spectrum has been obtained, it can be used to determine infinite-volume scattering amplitudes using the approach developed by Lüscher~\cite{Luscher:1990ux} and subsequent extensions~\cite{Luscher:1986pf, Fu:2011xz, Luscher:1991cf, Kim:2005gf, Christ:2005gi, Leskovec:2012gb, Hansen:2012tf, Briceno:2014oea}.
 The relation between scattering amplitudes and finite-volume spectra is given by the quantisation condition,

-where the determinant is over the space of hadron-hadron channels and partial waves, $t(s)$ is the (partial-wave projected) $t$-matrix, $\rho(s)$ is a diagonal matrix of phase-space factors, and \smash{$\overline{\mathcal{M}}$} is a volume, energy and finite-volume irrep dependent matrix of known functions~\cite{Briceno:2014oea}.
-The expression, valid up to exponentially suppressed finite-volume terms which are assumed to be negligible, is a function of a single Mandelstam variable $s=E^2_{\sf cm}$, where $E_{\sf cm}$ is the energy in the centre-of-mass (CM) frame, and spatial length $L$.
+where the determinant is over the space of hadron-hadron channels and partial waves, $t(s)$ is the (partial-wave projected) $t$-matrix, $\rho(s) = \text{diag}(\frac{2k_1}{\sqrt[]{s}}, \frac{2k_2}{\sqrt[]{s}}, ...)$ is a diagonal matrix of phase-space factors with $k_i$ the scattering momentum in the centre-of-mass (CM) frame for channel $i$, and \smash{$\overline{\mathcal{M}}$} is a volume, energy and finite-volume irrep dependent matrix of known functions~\cite{Briceno:2014oea}.
+The expression, valid up to exponentially suppressed finite-volume terms which are assumed to be negligible, is a function of a single Mandelstam variable $s=E^2_{\sf cm}$, where $E_{\sf cm}$ is the energy in the CM frame, and spatial length $L$.
 The solutions of this quantisation condition are the finite-volume energy levels $\{E_{{\sf cm}, \mathbf{n}}\}$ in irrep $[\vec{P}]\Lambda$.
 With the reduced symmetry from working in a finite cubic volume, scattering amplitudes of many different $J$ can contribute to the same $[\vec{P}]\Lambda$ irrep's spectrum, and therefore, in principle, must be included together when finding solutions to the quantisation condition.
 However, we can often focus on just a small number of scattering channels when only a few channels are kinematically open or when some channels are suppressed.
 For example, unless enhanced by a nearby resonance or bound state, channels involving higher orbital angular momentum are suppressed by powers of the scattering momentum close to threshold.

 For the case of elastic $S-$wave scattering of pseudoscalar mesons\footnote{Where elastic in this context means only one channel is kinematically open.} -- the focus of this study -- expressing the $t-$matrix in terms of a phase shift $\delta(s)$ via $t(s)= \frac{1}{\rho(s)} e^{i \delta(s)} \sin {\delta}(s)$, the quantisation condition simplifies to the compact expression,